KevinMcDonnell6/chordomics/README.md

 Once the app is running, follow the steps to preprocess, load, and view your data!

+For detailed step-by-step walkthroughs look into the "Walkthroughs" folder above.

 ## Data Processing
 The App can handle both MG-RAST data as well as MetaProteomeAnalyzer (MPA) files.